-- A. Available Manufacturers: Subject to compliance with requirements, manufacturers offering doors which may be incorporated in the work include, but are not limited to, the following: - B. Manufacturer: Subject to compliance with requirements, provide products of one of the following: - 1.
-4 Panel Lite with Wood Veneer Faces (Maple Unfinished, 5 ply): - a.
-Masonite - b.
-Glen-Mar Door Mfg.
-Co. - c.
-Mohawk Doors, Inc.
+- A. Available Manufacturers: Subject to compliance with requirements, manufacturers offering doors which may be incorporated in the work include but are not limited to the following: - B. Manufacturer: Subject to compliance with requirements, provide specified: - 1.
+Flush and Panel, Wood Veneer Faces (Refer to drawings for finish selection, 5 ply):

-- d.
-Weyerhauser Company. - 2.
-Finish: Unfinished. - C. Faces and AWI Grade: Provide faces and grade to match non-rated doors in same area of building, unless otherwise indicated. - 1.
+- a.
+Masonite Aspiro Series - 2.
+Finish: Pre-finished. - C. Faces and AWI Grade: Provide faces and grade to match non-rated doors in same area of building unless otherwise indicated. - 1.
 Construction: Manufacturer's standard core construction as required to provide fire-resistance rating indicated. - 2.
 Edge Construction: Provide manufacturer's standard laminated edge construction for improved screw-holding capability and split resistance as compared to edges composed of a single layer of treated lumber. - 3.
 Pairs: Furnished formed steel edges and astragals for pairs of fire-rated doors, unless otherwise indicated. - a.
 Provide fire-rated pairs with fire-retardant stiles which are labeled and listed for kinds of applications indicated without formed steel edges and astragals.